HolyBlackCat/cpp-tutorials/tooling/articles/debugging_in_terminal.md

 ```
 `0` means the program ran and finished successfully.

+At the time of writing this, LLDB has a [bug](https://github.com/msys2/MINGW-packages/issues/26030) that causes `r` to fail with `error: The parameter is incorrect.`.
+If you run into this problem, install `winpty` using `pacman -S winpty`, and then use `winpty lldb ...` instead of `lldb ...`.

 ### Breakpoints

 Now, to execute it step by step, you need to create a "breakpoint", i.e. tell the debugger on what line of the code to pause.